Model-Predictive Control of Energy Systems

 Lecture and Exercise

 The course is given as L2/E2 during the summer term.
-The lecture takes place on Monday 1:30 to 3:00pm in the Seminarroom of the IRT, Campus-Boulevard 30, room 054, 1st floor whereas the exercise is on Monday from 3:30 to 5:00pm in the PC-Pool of the IRT room 032 on the ground floor.
+The lecture takes place on Thursday 12:30 to 2:00pm in the Seminarroom of the IRT, Campus-Boulevard 30, room 054, 1st floor whereas the exercise is on Thursday from 2:30 to 4:00pm.

 For information on lectures and exercises check with RWTHonline .

 Course materials for the lectures and the exercises can be downloaded from the RWTHmoodle platform.

 - Automatic Control